hwikgren/PNANetwork/Lists/readme.md

 * E.g. Aššūr-bāni-apli_1;SAA10;27;28;29;30;57;63;64;75;76;77;78;88;89;90;91;94;;96;100;101;104;105;131;134;136;137;138;139;140;141;152;173;174;180;182;186;195;196;197;224;225;226;227;228;276;345;346;381
 * Only used for SAA projects/books 8, 9, 10, 12, 13, 15, 16

-ethnicities
+origins
-* List of descriptions of people with the ethnic group the person belongs to
+* List of descriptions of people with the ethnic/regional origin extracted from them
 * E.g. +Aramean
 * 1 Sheikh of the Naqiru tribe son of
 * If the profession/description of an individual is the second line (without number (= frequency)), use the first line as ethnicity